-Solar power purchase agreement (PPA) prices across all different system sizes are extremely favorable in New Jersey.
-The prices reflect the fact that solar has been heavily incentivized in the state.
-While the soon-to-be-implemented SREC-II incentive is less lucrative than the TREC incentive, it is sufficient to create favorable behind-the-meter (BTM) PPA prices and it can be expected that both commercial and residential PPA prices will remain competitive.
-Retail electricity prices are also above the national average, which makes it easier for BTM solar PPA prices to be competitive.
+Solar power purchase agreement (PPA) prices across all different system sizes continue to be extremely favorable in New Jersey.
+Retail electricity prices continue to be well above the national average, which makes it easier for BTM solar PPA prices to be competitive.

 As local markets change dynamically and policies remain difficult to navigate, clean energy organizations are currently forced to choose between the overwhelming flow of free information and high-priced market intelligence subscriptions that are often too expensive for small- and medium-sized firms.

 At DG+, we provide succinct information that cuts through the noise and gets to the point.
 Reports include details on current events, opportunities and challenges, policy summaries, pricing analysis, and market share data.